Peadar de Burca: Shakespearian Tragedies

 Although an artistic city, Galway lacks the population to sustain longer theatrical runs and has a limited artistic programme.
-While companies visited with touring Shakespearian production, there was no theatre company producing Shakespeare in Galway.
-So, in 2004, De Burca mounted a successful period version of Macbeth.
+While companies visited with touring Shakespearian production, there was not yet a theatre company producing Shakespeare in Galway.

+In 2004, De Burca mounted a successful period version of Macbeth.
 The thirty strong cast was supplemented by ten musicians and was remembered for its sword-fights and a strong performance from Emma Daly as Lady Macbeth.
 Buoyed by this success, De Burca tackled Hamlet the following year.
 In this production, ten actors played all the parts in a production that included audience participation, a ladder from the stage to the audience balcony and a Player's scene entrance where the actors cycled bikes among the audience.
 The production had no set, only two antique chests that were manipulated by the cast for whatever effect they desired.
 Playwright and novelist, John Arden assisted with the production in what many thought was MorWax's finest hour.

 Original Scripts

 De Burca's foray into writing did not begin promisingly.
 His only writing credit had been a bilingual show during the 1993 Galway Arts Festival, Poitin Rock until his love of graphic novels pushed him to write an original stage version of Batman in 2005.
 The show was a highly ambitious production, staged in the cavernous Black Box Theatre Galway.
-With only six actors playing over twenty parts, martial arts, live music, puppets, singing and a three-level set, the show was a critical and commercial flop causing one blogger to write the headline, Peadar de Burca stole eighty minutes of my life!
-Many believe that the fall-out from this show forced him in De Burca in a new direction towards comedy.
+With only six actors playing over twenty parts, martial arts, live music, puppets, singing and a three-level set, the show was a critical and commercial flop causing one blogger to write the headline, "Peadar De Burca stole eighty minutes of my life!".
+Many believe that the fall-out from this show forced De Burca in a new direction towards comedy.